TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 As a bonus to this repository, there are associated articles for every script.
 However, the articles do take awhile to write, so you can help by writing them as well.

-If you wish to help write articles, please let me know in the associated issue.
+If you wish to help write articles, please let me know in the associated GitHub issue.
 That way, I can add you to the site, so you can draft your article.

+In addition, **anyone who writes an article will be granted collaborator status**, so there's an incentive.

+#### Writing Guidelines

 When writing articles, try to follow the conventions of other articles in the series (i.e. keep the same structure).

-When you're done, let me know in the associated issue, and I'll schedule the article for publishing.
+When you're done, let me know in the associated GitHub issue, and I'll schedule the article for publishing.
 Don't worry about the featured image; I'll add one before publishing.

-Also, anyone who writes an article will be granted collaborator status, so there's an incentive.
+#### Profile

+Don't forget to update your profile as it will be displayed at the bottom of the article.
+If you want a proper profile image, make sure to setup a [Gravatar](https://en.gravatar.com/) using the same email as your account.

 ### Pull Requests